 St. James the Greater

-It seems that the zealous temper of James and his leadership of the Jewish Christians, led Agrippa to choose him to be the first apostle to be martyred6.
-The man who brought James to trial was so moved by James's testimony that he became a Christian and was decapitated with James in 44 A.D. during the Passover.
+It seems that the zealous temper of James and his leadership of the Jewish Christians, led Herod Agrippa I to choose him to be the first Apostle to be martyred.
+The man who brought James to trial was so moved by James's testimony that he became a Christian and was decapitated (by sword) with James in 42 A.D.

 The remains of James are believed to be entombed in Compostela, northwest Spain.
 The Spanish name for James is Santiago; therefore the shrine is called Santiago de Compostela.
 Since the Middle Ages, countless European pilgrims have visited this tomb.

-This Spanish connection is from the assumption that James used his seafaring knowledge as a fisherman, to take Christianity to Spain, although this is doubted by some scholars.
-No authentic writings have been found to support this notion and when Paul wrote to the Romans in 58 A.D., he said he would go to Spain "to preach the Gospel where Christ was not known"7.
+This Spanish connection is from the assumption that James used his seafaring knowledge as a fisherman to take Christianity to Spain, although this is doubted by some scholars.
+No authentic writings have been found to support this notion and when Paul wrote to the Romans in 58 A.D., he said he would go to Spain "to preach the Gospel where Christ was not known" .
 Nevertheless, it is understood that the relics of St. James were at some time taken to Compostela.

 St. James the Lesser

-The odd-sounding title 'the Lesser' simply means 'the younger'9 or 'the shorter', or 'the less-influential-in-some-way'.
-His mother was Mary10 and his brother was Joseph (or Joses)11.
+His mother was Mary and his brother was Joseph (or Joses).
 The name of his father was Cleophas (or Clopas), but he could also have had another name; Alpheus.
-(It was not unknown for people to have more than one name, using Hebrew and Greek or Latin)
+(It was not unknown for people to have more than one name, using Hebrew and Greek or Latin.)

 St. James the Just

-James was a brother12 of Jesus and probably the author of the Epistle of James13 in about 47 A.D.
-Even in today's society, precise relationships are sometimes difficult to establish, and so we cannot be certain that 2,000 years ago James was genetically related, a half-brother or a step-brother.
-However, other references do show that Mary and Joseph had sons and daughters14.
+Even in today's society, precise relationships are sometimes difficult to establish, and so we cannot be certain that 2,000 years ago James was genetically related, a half-brother or something else.
+However, other references do show that Mary and Joseph had sons and daughters.

-At first, James was skeptical about the importance of Jesus and his ministry15.
-But when James saw Jesus had risen from the grave16, he became a devout believer.
-Some time later he became head of the elders (a bishop) of the early Church in Jerusalem17.
+At first, James was skeptical about the importance of Jesus and his ministry.
+But when James saw that Jesus had risen from the grave, he became a devout believer.
+Some time later he became head of the elders (a bishop) of the Early Church in Jerusalem.